 It is an integral part of our vision and commitment to national development.
 NH’s parent company, Emile Elias and Company, had an active giving policy even during start-up in the 1960s.

-Our efforts at nation building extends beyond the bricks and mortar employed in building schools and hospitals.
+Our efforts at nation building extend beyond the bricks and mortar employed in building schools and hospitals.
 This giving started with planning, strategy, leadership, team building and advocacy: first to the Family Planning movement in the 1960’s and then to many other national and regional NGOs.

-Our contribution to the Family Planning Association of Trinidad and Tobago led to him being installed as the first ever life member of the Executive Committee.
+His contribution to the Family Planning Association of Trinidad and Tobago led to him being installed as the first ever life member of the Executive Committee.
 A position created for him, after decades of service.

-Keen to pass on the values he learned as a self-made builder Elias founded and developed the National Commission for Self-Help in 1987.
+Keen to pass on the values he learned as a self-made builder, Elias founded and developed the National Commission for Self-Help in 1987.
 As Chairman until 1996, Elias worked to support a wide range of development projects through training and partnership with communities throughout the country.

 He was also the co-founder of the Cancer Society of Trinidad and Tobago and the co-founder of the Beryl McBernie Foundation for the Arts Limited.

 All this still represents only a fraction of his significant contributions to the arts, education and sport, developing proper procurement legislation and as a leading advocate for regional transparency.
 Through scholarship, grants, mentorship programmes and leadership Emile Elias represents a lifetime of generosity that seeks the truth and supports what he sees as vital for an evolving young country.

 He co-founded the Joint Consultative Council for the Construction Industry (JCC) in 1978 and served on the Council representing the Trinidad and Tobago Contractors Association (which he also co-founded in 1968) from 1996.
 He also played an instrumental role in the development of the Trinidad and Tobago Transparency Institute.